-If you have attended the Interview for any Embedded companies, obviously interviewer might have asked this question.
-What are the stages of the compilation process in C and Memory Layout of the program?
+If you have attended an Interview for any Embedded companies, obviously interviewer might have asked this question.
+What are the stages of the compilation process in C and the Memory Layout of the program?
 So, in this tutorial, we are going to discuss the Compilation Steps and Memory Layout of the C Program.

 You can also read, types of pointers, storage classes, pointers in c, boot sequence in ARM cortex-M4, macro vs inline, LPC2148 LCD interfacing, and PIC16F877A LCD interfacing.